SSH authorized_keys for course class accounts

 This default transitivity is specifically intended to make it easy for Employees at CSE, who are authorized to SSH into a class account, to pass onto the class account the public keys originating from their accounts outside of CSE (typically generated either on their private computer(s) at home, or on their personal laptop).
 This presumes that such users will include their public keys from their non-CSE accounts in their .ssh/authorized_keys file at CSE, primarily so that they can login to CSE remotely as themselves.

-It is because this automatic transitivity is potentially a security risk, that it has been restricted to CSE Employees by default.
-Note that most tutors and class accounts are not members of the UDB class "Employee"
+It is because this automatic transitive authorization is potentially a security risk, that by default, the copying of the authorized_keys file to the course class's authorized_keys file has been restricted to CSE Employees.
+Note this will prevent the authorized_keys file belonging to most tutors and class accounts from being copied to class accounts as most tutors and class accounts are not members of the UDB class "Employee"

-If desired, it is possible to explicitly include the authorized_keys file of non-employees, or to explicitly exclude the authorized_keys file of employees, using entries in the class account's ssh_authorized file.
+If desired, it is possible to explicitly include the copying of non-employee's authorized_keys files, or to explicitly exclude the copying of employee's authorized_keys files, by adding entries in either the global spec file, or in the local (class account's) ssh_authorized spec file.

 In the following example: